wearetilt/Tilt-Website/wp-content/plugins/rotatingtweets/readme.txt

 * Solves `Cannot use string offset as an array` error on line 232

 = 0.491 (0.3.0) =
-* Lets you customise the Twitter 'follow' button.
+* Lets you customize the Twitter 'follow' button.
 * Fixes problem with media links.
 * Sorts problem of overlong links reshaping widgets.